 This can mean different things to different people.
 If you’re nervous about talking to your doctor, having a friend or family member there can simply give you a little confidence booster to make things easier.

 Or, maybe you can ask the other person to interject and ask the doctor something that you’re hesitant to say yourself.
-Sometimes, having someone other than the patient say, “Have you considered this condition?” or “What about that test?” can at least force a doctor to think about the choices they’re making.
+Sometimes, having someone other than the patient say, “Have you considered this injury or condition?” or “What about that test?” can at least force a doctor to think about the choices they’re making.

 Make them document any refusals